 Operation De-Robotify: Edit AI Content with Confidence

-- A 52-page editing guide (Kindle format)
+- A 52-page AI content editing guide (Kindle format)

-- Based on extensive AI-editing and research
+- AI editing tips based on experience and research

 - Free downloadable practice articles